-There was recent economic news from China that is very bullish for the oil and natural gas sector, as a whole, and stocks such as ExxonMobil (NYSE: XOM), Suncor Energy (NYSE: SU), Octagon 88 (OTCBB: OCTX), and Americas Petrogas (OTCBB: APEOF).
+There was recent economic news from China that is very bullish for the oil and natural gas sector as a whole, including stocks such as ExxonMobil (NYSE: XOM), Suncor Energy (NYSE: SU), Octagon 88 (OTCBB: OCTX), and Americas Petrogas (OTCBB: APEOF).

 Exports and imports are increasing for China.